Time-dependent deflection reconstruction: new technique to search for gravitational waves with the cosmic microwave background: Acknowledgments

 \section{Acknowledgments}

-The authors thank Colin Hill and Mathew Madhavacheril for helpful discussions.
+The authors thank Colin Hill, Mathew Madhavacheril, and Toshiya Namikawa for helpful discussions.
+We also thank the anonymous referee who suggested a physical justification for the shape of the reconstruction noise curves in Figure~\ref{fig:NLdd}.
 Computational resources for this research were provided by SMU’s O’Donnell Data Science and Research Computing Institute.
-JM and AvE are supported by NASA through ADAP grant \mbox{80NSSC24K0665}.
+JM and AvE are supported by NASA through ADAP grant \mbox{80NSSC24K0665} and by NSF through grant \mbox{AST-2510926}.
 JM is additionally supported by the US~Department of Energy under Grant~\mbox{DE-SC0010129}.
 AvE is additionally supported by NASA ADAP grants 80NSSC23K0747 and 80NSSC23K0464, and NSF AAG grant 588167.